zachmarmolejo/Cognition/README.md

     - [Running the WebUI and Python API](#running-the-webui-and-python-api)

 # Cognition
 Cognition is an advanced Retrieval-Augmented Generation (RAG) service.
 It is used with external data for specialized knowledge and will allow you to reference source information.
 In my case I use the service for offensive security related topics, however the data I use will not be provided in this project.
-This however will be a usable project for your own data to be leveraged.
+This will be a usable project for your own data to be leveraged.

 # Project Info
 This RAG service uses the following open source projects: